blakehaswell/FIR-Long-Briefs/Climbing/climbing.md

 ![w:580](./four-forces_5.png)

 <!--
-Since the plane is in equilibrium, there must be a force equal an opposite to R1, let's call it R2.

-Knowing what you already know about the 4 forces, which two forces do you think are contributing to R2?
-Thrust and lift.
+Lift acts perpendicular to the direction of motion, so compared to straight and level it is tilted back.
+And in a climb, lift is equal and opposite to the perpendicular component of weight.

+You'll notice then, that means lift is less than weight in a climb.
+Many people find that surprising, because you would think that lift would be the most important force in a climb.

+Now let's look at the rearward component of weight.
 -->

 ---